Skip to Content

 What is a will?

-A will is typically a type-written document that has to be witnessed by at least two disinterested individuals and signed in front of a Notary Public.
+A will is typically a typewritten document that has to be witnessed by at least two disinterested individuals and signed in front of a notary public.
 It contains information explaining what you want to happen to your things after you are no longer here.

 Does a last will and testament allow my heirs to avoid probate proceedings?

 No. Probate is required if your estate is worth more than $75,000.
 Before your heirs can inherit assets left to them, an application for probate must be filed in the probate court in the county in which you passed away.
-Usually, a probate application must be filed within 4 years of your passing.
+Usually, a probate application must be filed within four years of your passing.

 What are the steps to probate a will in Texas?